 When submitting a document for authentication, such as a power of attorney, it is essential to follow the correct steps to ensure its validity and acceptance.
 Here is a list of steps to submit a document for authentication:

-3. Notarize the document: Have the document notarized by a certified notary public to verify its authenticity.
+- Notarize the document: Have the document notarized by a local notary to verify its authenticity before it is submitted for authentication.

-5. Submit the document for authentication: Send the original document, completed forms, and any requested fees to the appropriate authority.
+- Submit the document for authentication: Send the original document, completed forms, and any requested fees to the appropriate authority.
+The power of attorney must be attorney apostilled to be accepted abroad.
+It is important to verify the specific requirements for the destination country before submitting the document, as requirements may vary.

-6. Track the progress: Monitor the document’s progress through the authentication process and follow up if necessary.
+- Track the progress: Monitor the document’s progress through the authentication process and follow up if necessary.
+Processing times for apostille services can vary by state, typically ranging from 1 to 14 business days.

 3. Pay the Required Fees

-Paying the necessary fees is crucial in obtaining an apostille stamp for a Power of Attorney document.
+Paying the necessary fees is crucial in stamp for a Power of Attorney document.
 Here are the steps involved:

 Following these steps, you can ensure that your Power of Attorney document is correctly authenticated with an apostille stamp.